 While digital customer experience is a clear driver of growth, many organizations are held back by legacy technology platforms and a “channel-centric” view of the customer.
 In fact, Marketing departments are often organized around specific channels, like web, mobile, social, and email, resulting in a silo’d customer experience strategy.
 Consumers don’t see marketing channels, and expect companies and brands to be everywhere they are.

 2. What is our cloud strategy?

-According to a recent survey from Atos, 75% of CFOs think their business is missing out on revenue opportunities by not having the right cloud applications and infrastructure in place to support digital business transformation.
-As a result, 70% of CIOs and CFOs fear their business will become uncompetitive with the majority (76%) of them estimating this will happen as fast as the end of 2015.
+According to a recent survey from Atos, 75 percent of CFOs think their business is missing out on revenue opportunities by not having the right cloud applications and infrastructure in place to support digital business transformation.
+As a result, 70 percent of CIOs and CFOs fear their business will become uncompetitive with the majority (76 percent) of them estimating this will happen as fast as the end of 2015.

 Cloud computing services from Amazon and cloud-first digital platforms have changed the way corporate IT teams source, provision, manage and spend on technology -- especially digital experience technology.
 This is more than a mere trend; IT shops that for decades sourced, built, maintained and staffed corporate data centers and managed application stacks see salvation in a cloud-first focus.